 What is Running Crew?

 Running Crew helps backstage during the "run" of the show's performances.
+This involves responsibilities like moving sets in between scenes, managing props, setting up the actors' microphones, operating the sound, and controlling the lights.
 We need students who have proven themselves on crew prior and you have a commitment to the time needed.

 When does Running Crew Meet?